getify/You-Dont-Know-JS/scope & closures/ch2.md

 By default, if a string of code that `eval(..)` executes contains one or more declarations (either variables or functions), this action modifies the existing lexical scope in which the `eval(..)` resides.
 Technically, `eval(..)` can be invoked "indirectly", through various tricks (beyond our discussion here), which causes it to instead execute in the context of the global scope, thus modifying it.
 But in either case, `eval(..)` can at runtime modify an author-time lexical scope.

+**Note:** There are a couple of other facilities in JavaScript which amount to a very similar effect to `eval(..)`. `setTimeout(..)` and `setInterval(..)` *can* take a string for their respective first argument, the contents of which are `eval`uated as the code of a dynamically-generated function.
+This is old, legacy behavior and long-since deprecated.
+Don't do it!

+The `new Function(..)` function constructor similarly takes a string of code in its **last** argument to turn into a dynamically-generated function (the first argument(s), if any, are the named parameters for the new function).
+This function-constructor syntax is slightly safer than `eval(..)`, but it should still be avoided in your code.

+The use-cases for dynamically generating code inside your program are incredibly rare, as the performance degradations are almost never worth the capability.

 ### `with`

-The other frowned-upon feature in JavaScript which cheats lexical scope is the `with` keyword.
+The other frowned-upon (and now deprecated!) feature in JavaScript which cheats lexical scope is the `with` keyword.
 There are multiple valid ways that `with` can be explained, but I will choose here to explain it from the perspective of how it interacts with and affects lexical scope.

 `with` is typically explained as a short-hand for making multiple property references against an object *without* repeating the object reference itself each time.